wp-plugins/shardb/readme.txt

 3. Once finished editing db-setting.php upload it to the same folder as wp-config.php for your WordPress install.
 4. Edit your wp-config.php and add the following line after the database settings are defined: require_once('db-settings.php');
-5. upload shardb-admin.php to /wp-content/mu-plugins/.
+5. upload shardb-admin.php to /wp-content/plugins/.
+6. Network activate the SharDB admin tools in Network Admin -> Plugins.
-6. Migrate your data to your DB shards using the SharDB migration screen under Tools on the main site.
+7. Migrate your data to your DB shards using the SharDB migration screen under Network Admin -> Settings on the main site.
-7. upload db.php to /wp-content/.
+8. upload db.php to /wp-content/.

 == Screenshots ==

 1. Site admin blogs screen showing dataset / partition for each blog.

 == Changelog ==

+= 2.7.6 =
+* Added 3.3.X support.
+* Added support for BuddyPress 1.5 forums.
+* Dropped support for pre 3.2 WordPress.

 = 2.7.5 =
 * Added 3.1.X support.